New Mexico Court Records

 By federal and state laws, bankruptcy records are open to members of the public who wish to get information about them.
 Aspects of documents that the law defines as confidential are closed from the public.
 They include social security numbers, proprietary business information, and personal contact details.
 Also, if the record is under seal by court order, members of the public may not access them.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, these websites often make searching simpler, as such platforms are not limited by geographic location.
+Third-party sites may also feature search engines that may help simplify the search process for specific or multiple records.
+To begin using a third-party or government website, interested parties may be required to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that person resides in or was accused in.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.